php-dev-br/laravel-doc-pt-br/migrations.md

 ### Modifying Columns

-The `change` method allows you to modify the type and attributes of existing columns.
-For example, you may wish to increase the size of a `string` column.
-To see the `change` method in action, let's increase the size of the `name` column from 25 to 50.
-To accomplish this, we simply define the new state of the column and then call the `change` method:

-    Schema::table('users', function (Blueprint $table) {
-        $table->string('name', 50)->change();
-    });

-When modifying a column, you must explicitly include all of the modifiers you want to keep on the column definition - any missing attribute will be dropped.
-For example, to retain the `unsigned`, `default`, and `comment` attributes, you must call each modifier explicitly when changing the column:

-    Schema::table('users', function (Blueprint $table) {
-        $table->integer('votes')->unsigned()->default(1)->comment('my comment')->change();
-    });

-<a name="modifying-columns-on-sqlite"></a>
+<a name="prerequisites"></a>

-#### Modifying Columns on SQLite
+#### Prerequisites

-If your application is utilizing an SQLite database, you must install the `doctrine/dbal` package using the Composer package manager before modifying a column.
+Before modifying a column, you must install the `doctrine/dbal` package using the Composer package manager.
 The Doctrine DBAL library is used to determine the current state of the column and to create the SQL queries needed to make the requested changes to your column:

     composer require doctrine/dbal